liyasthomas/lvr/README.md

 ### Features :sparkles:

 :eyeglasses: **Virtual Reality made simple**: Lvr handles the 3D and [WebVR](https://webvr.info) boilerplates required to get running across platforms including mobile, desktop, Vive, and Rift.
-It works on any phone with [webgl](https://caniuse.com/#feat=webgl) and [webrtc](https://caniuse.com/#feat=stream).
+It works on any phone with [WebGL](https://caniuse.com/#feat=webgl) and [WebRTC](https://caniuse.com/#feat=stream).

 :heart: **Declarative HTML**: HTML is easy to read and copy-and-paste.
 Since Lvr can be used from HTML, Lvr is accessible to everyone: web developers, VR enthusiasts, educators, artists, makers, kids.
 It is completely open source and free of charge!

 :electric_plug: **Entity-Component Architecture**: Lvr is a powerful framework on top of [three.js](https://github.com/mrdoob/three.js), providing a declarative, composable, reusable entity-component structure.
-While Lvr can be used from HTML, developers have unlimited access to JavaScript, DOM APIs, three.js, [WebVR](https://webvr.info), and WebGL.
+While Lvr can be used from HTML, developers have unlimited access to JavaScript, DOM APIs, three.js, [WebVR](https://webvr.info), and [WebGL](https://caniuse.com/#feat=webgl).

 :zap: **Performance**: Lvr is a thin framework on top of [AR.js](https://github.com/jeromeetienne/AR.js) and [A-Frame](https://github.com/aframevr/aframe).
 Although A-Frame uses the DOM, A-Frame does not touch the browser layout engine.
 Performance is a top priority, being battle-tested on highly interactive [WebVR](https://webvr.info) experiences.
 It runs efficiently even on mobile phones!